ying86615791/real_time_fr/README.md

 # Real time face recognition
-Face detector and feature extractor are implemented by Tensorflow
+Face detector and feature extractor are implemented by Tensorflow.

 ## Installation:
     1. Install opencv3, tensorflow and etc.